nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 owners themselves.

-Support for different permission policies usually require customizing existing contract code The FA2 standard proposes different approach where the on-chain composition of the core FA2 contract implementation does not change and a pluggable permission transfer hook is implemented as a separate contract and registered with the core FA2.
+Support for different permission policies usually require customizing existing contract code.
+The FA2 standard proposes a different approach in which the on-chain composition of the core FA2 contract implementation does not change and a pluggable permission transfer hook is implemented as a separate contract and registered with the core FA2.
 Every time FA2 performs a transfer it invokes a hook contract